auth0/docs/articles/custom-domains/index.md

 ## Prerequisites

+* You'll need a paid Auth0 plan.
+Custom domains are not available to free plans.
-You'll need to register and own the domain name to which you're mapping your Auth0 domain.
+* You'll need to register and own the domain name to which you're mapping your Auth0 domain.

 ## Features supporting use of custom domains